exploriter/metaphileo/README.md

 # metaphileo.com

-Metaphysical and philosophical inquiry prompts.
+A contemplative prompt generator for metaphysical and philosophical inquiry.

 ## License